mansibm6/mansibm6/README.md

 * Seaborn
 * OpenCV
 * Matplotlib
+* Pytorch
-* OpenAI API
+* GPT-3.5, GPT-4
-* Gemini Pro APi
+* Gemini Pro

 ## Current Work Update:

-- 🎒 I’m currently doing my Masters in Engineering Data Science at the University of Houston.
+- I’m currently doing my Masters in Engineering Data Science at the University of Houston.
 I am also working as a Research Assistant at the University of Houston.

 ## Socials:
 * [Github](https://github.com/mansibm6)